Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/arbcs.md

 require a value entry- PULL-UP to energize the flight path programming, and RELEASE to generate the munition release signal.

-In integrated LABS (ARBCS)/WRCS bombing, the above requirements are the same, however the WRCS initiates the bomb run timing, rather than pressing the bomb button.
+In integrated LABS (ARBCS)/WRCS bombing, the above requirements are the same;
+however, the WRCS initiates the bomb run timing, rather than pressing the bomb button.
 When the WRCS initiates timing, an audio tone is applied to signal timer start.